NTP server misuse and abuse: Snapchat on iOS

-In December 2016, the operator community NTPPool.org noticed a significant increase in NTP traffic, starting December 13.
+In December 2016, the operator of community NTPPool.org noticed a significant increase in NTP traffic.

-Investigation showed that the Snapchat application running on iOS was prone to querying all NTP servers that were hardcoded into a third party iOS NTP library, and that a request to a Snapchat-owned domain followed the NTP request flood.
+Investigation found that the Snapchat application running on iOS was querying all NTP servers that were hardcoded into a third‑party iOS NTP library, and that a request to a Snapchat-owned domain followed the NTP request flood.

-After Snap Inc. was contacted, their developers resolved the problem within 24 hours after notification with an update to their application.
-As an apology and to assist in dealing with the load they generated, Snap also contributed timeservers to the Australia and South America NTP pools.
+After Snap Inc. was contacted, their developers resolved the problem within 24 hours with a software update.
+To assist in dealing with the load they generated, Snap contributed timeservers to the Australia and South America NTP pools.

-As a positive side effect, the NTP library used is open source, and the error-prone default settings were improved after feedback from the NTP community.
+The error-prone default settings were improved after feedback from the NTP community.

 Connectivity testing on TP-Link Wi‑Fi extenders

 Firmware for TP-Link Wi‑Fi extenders in 2016 and 2017 hardcoded five NTP servers, including Fukuoka University in Japan and the Australia and New Zealand NTP server pools, and would repeatedly issue one NTP request and five DNS requests every five seconds consuming 0.72 GB per month per device.
 The excessive requests were misused to power an Internet connectivity check that displayed the device's connectivity status in their web administration interface.

 The issue was acknowledged by TP-Link's branch in Japan who pushed the company to redesign the connectivity test and issue firmware updates addressing the issue for affected devices.
 The affected devices are unlikely to install the new firmware as WiFi extenders from TP-Link does not install firmware updates automatically, nor do they notify the owner about firmware update availability.
 TP-Link firmware update availability also varies by country, even though the issue affects all WiFi range extenders sold globally.

 The servers of Fukuoka University are reported as being shut down sometime between February and April 2018, and should be removed from the NTP Public Time Server Lists.